BrainardLab/preregistrations/README.md

 ## NaturalImageThresholds (with Cohen lab)

 * [2021-08-12_NaturalImageThresholds_PreRegistration](https://github.com/BrainardLab/preregistrations/blob/main/NaturalImageThresholds/InitialExperiments_2021/2021-08-12_NaturalImageThresholds_PreRegistration.pdf)  - Preregistration for initial data collection in this project.
 This preregistration was posted to [ClinicalTrials.gov](ClinicalTrials.gov) in advance of the start of data collection: [NCT number: NCT05004649; protocol ID number 305435.
 The version there is archival](https://clinicaltrials.gov/ct2/show/NCT05004649).
-* Status (2023-04-12: Data collection complete.
+* Status (2023-05-26): Data collection complete.
 Analysis and writeup ongoing.
-Data posted at [OSF](https://osf.io/yf3sr/).
+Data posted at [OSF](https://osf.io/yf3sr/.
+Summary results reported on ClinicalTrials.gov, associated with the NCT number above.

 ## Optoretinography Reliability and Reciprocity (with Morgan lab)

 * [2021-02-17 Test Reciprocity and Reliability of the Cone Optoretinogram](https://osf.io/sk78u/).
 This preregistration is not yet public.
 It provided preliminary data that informed the 2021-08-30 preregistration below.
 * [2021-08-30 Measuring Cone Optoretinogram Reciprocity and Repeatability using Adaptive Optics Scanning Laser Opthalmoscope](https://osf.io/xufdh/).
 This preregistration is not yet public.
 * [2021-09-15 Addendum on light power](https://osf.io/uah7m/).
 This preregistration is not yet public.
-* Status (2022-08-20: This work is currently submitted for publication.
+* Status (2023-05-26): This work is now published in  Warner, R. L., Brainard, D. H., Morgan J. I. W. (2022).
+Repeatability and reciprocity of the cone optoretinogram, Biomed.
+Opt.
+Express, 13, 6561-6573. https://opg.optica.org/boe/fulltext.cfm?uri=boe-13-12-6561&id=521886.
+We will make the preregistrations public soon.

 ## Optoretinography Dependence on Eccentricity (with Morgan Lab)

 * [22-19-22] [Normative Cone Optoretinography Across Retinal Eccentricity using Adaptive Optics Scanning Laser Ophthalmoscopy] (https://osf.io/n759w/).
 This pregistration is not yet public.
+* Status (2023-05-26): Data collection halted because of apparatus issues.
+Project will be restarted soon.

+## Single Cone Optoretinography (with Morgan Lab)

+* [2023-05-22] [Dose-Respose of the Single Cone Optoretinogram using Adaptive Optics Scanning Laser Ophthalmoscopyy] (https://osf.io/72u5s).
+This pregistration is not yet public.
-* Status (2022-08-20: Data collection in progress.
+* Status (2023-05-26): Data collection halted because of apparatus issues.
+Project will be restarted soon.

 ## Adaptive Optics Image Quality (with Morgan lab)